SynBody: Synthetic Dataset with Layered Human Models for 3D Human Perception and Modeling: Conclusion

 \section{Conclusion}

 We present \name, a large-scale synthetic dataset that features a substantial number of subjects and high-quality 3D annotations.
 At the core is a clothed human model with multiple layers of representation.
 Our experiments demonstrate the effectiveness of SynBody on both human mesh recovery and human NeRF.
 Future research can leverage \name for developing and evaluating methods to predict body and cloth simultaneously.
-Furthermore, the high controllability of synthetic dataset offers ample opportunities for further improvement, such as the incorporation of contact labels for human-scene interaction.
+Furthermore, the high controllability of the synthetic dataset offers ample opportunities for further improvements, such as the incorporation of contact labels for human-scene interaction.

-\textbf{Societal Impacts.} Although \name is a synthetic dataset, the assets used for its generation may be unbalanced.
-While hairstyles and skin color are sampled randomly, they do not result in racial bias.
-However, the remaining assets, such as body shape and clothing, may be imbalanced, leading to potential bias in the generated human models.
+\textbf{Societal Impacts.} Even though \name is a synthetic dataset, the assets utilized in its creation might not be well-balanced.
+Although hairstyles and skin colors are chosen at random, they are designed to avoid racial biases.
+Yet, other elements, such as body shapes and clothing, might not be as balanced, posing a potential for bias in the resultant human models.

+\textbf{Acknowledgement.} This study is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG2-PhD-2021-08-019), the Ministry of Education, Singapore, under its MOE AcRF Tier 2 (MOE-T2EP20221-0012), NTU NAP, and under the RIE2020 Industry Alignment Fund – Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).

 { }